 - 1. As a customer, would it be important for you to know how your salesperson was paid?
 Why or why not? - 2.
 Should salespeople be responsible for handling all their customers' complaints or should customers be told to call the departments responsible for the complaints?
 Explain your answer. - 3.
 What impact would a service-dominant logic approach have on how you craft sales strategy? - 4.
 Assume you sell plumbing supplies via a distributor that sells to retailers. - a.
-What can you do to shorten the distributor's sales cycle?
+What can you, as the manufacturer's sales representative, do to shorten the distributor's sales cycle?
 To improve its conversions? - b.
 Assume you are the distributor and you have five salespeople working for you.
-Two call on plumbing companies and large construction companies at job sites, whereas the other three work as salespeople in your warehouse.
-What can you do to shorten the sales cycle of each group?
+Two call on plumbing companies and large construction companies at job sites, whereas the other three work as salespeople in your warehouse to handle walk-in customers.
+What can you do with marketing to shorten the sales cycle of each group?
 How might your efforts affect the performance each group differently? - 5.
 Assume you invented a new plastic-shaping technology that allows plastic products to be manufactured much more cheaply.
 When you talk to manufacturers, though, they are skeptical because the new method is so radically different from any technology they have ever used before. - a.
 What do you think the sales cycle for the technology would look like?
 What would the most important step of the sales cycle be?
 Why? - b.
 What type of sales force would you utilize and why? - c.
 What marketing activities could help you shorten the sales cycle and how? - 6.
 In many organizations, marketing and sales do not get along very well.
 Describe what you would expect to be the results in an organization such as this. - 7.
-Based on this chapter, what are three questions you would want to ask in a job interview if you were interviewing for an entry-level marketing position? - 8.
-Salespeople are often viewed with disdain by the general public.
-What has this chapter taught that could change those perceptions?
+Based on this chapter, what are three questions you would want to ask in a job interview if you were interviewing for an entry-level marketing position?